Public Events - COVID-19 restrictions

 This page has information for community groups and organisations wanting to start planning public events again after the recent easing of Victoria’s COVID-19 restrictions.

-If you’re planning a public event, it needs to be in line with the safety obligations and responsibilities outlined in the Victorian Government’s COVIDSafe Public Events Framework (released November 2020).
-The framework guides approvals and the phased resumption of public events in line with Victoria’s COVIDSafe Summer.
+If you’re planning a public event, it needs to be in line with the safety obligations and responsibilities outlined in the Victorian Government’s COVIDSafe Public Events Framework.
+The framework guides approvals and the phased resumption of public events.

-While we move towards a COVIDSafe Summer and the ability to gather in larger numbers, we must remember that public gatherings are high-risk activities which need to be carefully planned, implemented and managed.
+While we move towards COVID normal and the ability to gather in larger numbers, we must remember that public gatherings can be high-risk and need to be carefully planned, implemented and managed.